What is a commercial invoice (and how to raise one)

 The purpose of a proforma invoice is to help buyers decide if they want to place an order.

-A proforma invoice is almost identical in appearance to a commercial invoice, however it is not considered a final invoice.
+A proforma invoice is almost identical to a commercial invoice; however it is not considered a final invoice.
 Sellers issue a proforma invoice to outline the cost of goods and services to a potential customer.
 This way, the buyer can see if the sale is within their budget.

 Here’s what a proforma invoice looks like: